New Border Ideas for Room-Sized Hooked Rug

 I spent some free time in the Doctor’s waiting room.
 On a scrap of paper I played around with some ideas.
 The upper right is my current idea for the border around the rug.
 I liked how the roses barge into the circle border.
-The two rugs to the left will be patterns available through Spruce Ridge Studios.
+The two rugs to the left may become rug hooking patterns.

 One example is the line around the circle border.
 I originally hooked three lines perfectly in the ditch.
 There was something wrong, it was too perfect.
 I ripped out and rehooked the center line allowing myself to meander three holes on each side of the center line, trying not to make a pattern .
 Then I hooked a row tight against each side.
 Wonderfully planned randomness!